 Simon Gilchrist, Bin Wei, Vivian Z. Yue, and Egon Zakrajšek

-Please address questions regarding content to: Simon Gilchrist, Department of Economics, New York University and National Bureau of Economic Research; Bin Wei, Research Department, Federal Reserve Bank of Atlanta; Vivian Z. Yue, Department of Economics, Emory University and NBER; or Egon Zakrajšek, Monetary and Economic Department, Bank for International Settlements and Center for Economic and Policy Research.
+Please address questions regarding content to Simon Gilchrist, Department of Economics, New York University and the National Bureau of Economic Research; Bin Wei, Research Department, Federal Reserve Bank of Atlanta; Vivian Z. Yue, Department of Economics, Emory University and Research Department, Federal Reserve Bank of Atlanta and the National Bureau of Economic Research and the Centre for Economic Policy Research; or Egon Zakrajšek, Monetary and Economic Department, Bank of International Settlements and the Centre for Economic Policy Research.

 To receive e-mail notifications about new papers, subscribe.
 Under "Publications" select "Working Papers."